92castro/92castro/README.md

 ### Hi there 👋

-<h3 align="center"> I’m a full-stack web developer who thrives on the challenge of finding solutions to complex problems and with a mission to excel in the tech industry.
-I'm also a quick learner and I enjoy exploring new technologies to improve my skills.
-Prior to software development, my background is extensive sales and customer service, and with that I bring expertise not-limited to; self-discipline, the ability to overcome obstacles, and the capacity to work under pressure.
-I'm confident that my problem-solving skills, passion for web development, and eagerness to learn will make me a valuable asset to any team.
-When I'm not coding, I usually spend my days hiking or skiing in the winter.
-Staying active helps me stay focused and motivated, which translates into my work as a developer.
+<h3 align="center"> Hello, my name is Celin Castro -  I'm a bilingual full-stack web developer fluent in both English and Spanish, who thrives on the challenge of solving complex problems in the tech industry.
+My background in sales and customer service has instilled valuable traits like self-discipline and the ability to excel under pressure.
+I thrive on continuous learning and enjoy finding innovative solutions.
+Beyond coding, I love exploring the outdoors through hiking and skiing, which keeps me focused and motivated in my work.
 </h3>

   ---